 App localization services make an app ready for foreign markets.
-While translation simply changes words from one language into another, localization transforms the app so that it appeals to international users.
+While translation simply changes words from one language into another, the localization service transforms the app so that it appeals to international users.

 App localization focuses on technical aspects (such as incorporating date/time formats or currencies), visual features (colors, user journeys, etc.), and linguistic elements (modifying cultural or inappropriate references).

 The process can be done in-house.
 However, more than technical skills are required.
 The localizer should understand the target country’s culture, user habits, language, and local customs.
 Professional app localization services take care of all of this, using a team that may include highly qualified linguists, designers, and coders to seamlessly engineer your app.

 At Future Trans, we have over 25 years’ experience in the translation and localization industry.
 Our dedicated app localization services team is here to support projects launching into the MENA region and beyond.
 To find out more about how we work, contact us now!